 Language included in the substitute bill makes peace officers, firefighters, and emergency medical workers diagnosed with post-traumatic stress disorder (PTSD) arising from employment, without an accompanying physical injury, eligible for compensation and lost time benefits under Ohio's workers' compensation laws.
-This initiative is a drastic departure from over 100 years of Ohio law requiring a mental condition, such as depression or anxiety, to arise from, or at the very least be associated with some physical injury suffered by the claimant to be considered compensable.
+This initiative is a drastic departure from over 100 years of Ohio law requiring proof that a mental condition, such as depression or anxiety, arise from a physical injury suffered by the claimant before it can be considered compensable.
+For instance, under the current law a person cannot seek workers' compensation benefits for mental or emotional problems they think are associated with their job.
+This proposed change could change the scope and purpose of our workers' compensation system.
+If there truly is an important crisis requiring a change in public policy for these select groups, we suggest housing the solution outside of the BWC.
+For instance, private health Insurance and disability policies are already available to address these conditions.

 Additionally, selecting a narrow subset of Ohio's workforce for these benefits raises the risk of violating the constitutional requirement of equal protection provided to all employees.
-Who in this legislature can confidently explain why only a favored or protected class of workers deserves a more generous benefit than another person with the identical problem or condition?
+We feel it would be impossible to explain why only a favored or protected class of workers deserves a more generous benefit than another person with the identical emotional or mental condition.
 Eliminating the requirement of a physical injury for a select group of employees would open the door for the eventual allowance of any mental condition as a compensable claim so long as it is tied to a person's work environment.
-If there truly is an important crisis requiring a change in public policy for these select groups, we suggest housing the solution outside of the BWC.
-For instance, you could allow public entities to create a special public insurance fund for these types of claims.